dlwh/draccus/docs/api.md

 > Examples:

-Say we want to add an option to encode a numpy array into pyrallis.
+Say we want to add an option to encode a numpy array into draccus.

 ```python
 import numpy as np